 Half-Dwarves use either human or dwarven naming conventions.
-Similar to half-elves, half-dwarves adopt the culture they were raised in over having their own societies.
+Half-dwarves adopt the culture they were raised in over having their own societies.
 Half-dwarves raised by humans are often given dwarven names to honor and respect dwarves for their bravery and loyalty, and those raised by dwarves often take human names to honor and respect humans for their ingenuity and determination.